z448/alios/README.md

 `-v` show version

 `-p` app folder names are changing, this option will update path in ~/.alios config file.
-To have paths updated at the start of bash session add following line to your ~/.bashrc file 'alios -p && if \[ -f ~/.alios \];then source ~/.alios; fi'
+To have paths updated at the start of bash session add following line to your ~/.bashrc file 'alios -p && source ~/.alios'.

 `-s` search for installed apps